 Engaging, connecting and inspiring young people.

-The youth targets 12 to 25 year olds living in the Blacktown and Penrith LGAs.
+The Youth Services target young people aged 12 to 25 years old living in the Blacktown and Penrith LGAs.

-Our youth case workers help to empower young people who are new to the country (less than 5 years in Australia) by helping them to access services for themselves and find information that will enhance their own lives.
+Our youth case workers empower young people who are new to the country (less than 5 years in Australia) by helping them to access services independently and find information that will enhance their own lives.
 We also provide referrals, advocacy and individual and group consultation as well as information sessions on youth-related topics.

 Homework Support & Study Centres